TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 ## Tests

-All Testing Projects belong into the ´Tests´ folder.
+All Testing Projects belong into the ´Tests´ folder. <br>
 These Projects are to be labeled as such: {Name}Tests.csproj